 Who Pays: In general, distributors collect and remit the tax; in some cases, it is the special fuel dealer or bulk purchaser.

-Number of Taxpayers: About 600 distributors.
+Number of Taxpayers: 494 petroleum distributors; 185 special fuel dealers.

 Payment Dates: 23rd day of month following purchase.